ruby/stringio/doc/stringio/stringio.md

 #### Getting and Setting the Position

-Each of these methods initializes (to zero) the position of a new or re-initialized stream:
+Each of these methods initializes (to zero) the position of a new or re-opened stream:

 - ::new(string = '', mode = 'r+'): returns a new stream.
 - ::open(string = '', mode = 'r+'): passes a new stream to the block.